TaxFoundation/data/facts-and-figures/2015/REAMDE.md

 Rankings based on snapshot date of July 1, 2014.

 The State Business Tax Climate Index compares states on over 100 different variables in five important areas of taxation (corporate taxes, individual income taxes, sales taxes, unemployment insurance taxes, and property taxes) and then adding the results up to a final, overall ranking.
 This approach rewards states on particularly strong aspects of their tax systems (or penalizes them on particularly weak aspects) while also measuring the general competitiveness of their overall tax systems.
-The result is a score that can be compared to other states’ scores.
+The result is a score that can be compared to other states' scores.

-A rank of 1 indicates the state’s tax system is more favorable for business; a rank of 50 indicates the state’s tax system is less favorable for business.
+A rank of 1 indicates the state's tax system is more favorable for business; a rank of 50 indicates the state's tax system is less favorable for business.
 Snapshot data is law as of July 1, 2014.
 Component rankings do not average to total.
 States without a given tax are ranked equally as number 1 in that component.
-D.C.’s rank does not affect other states’ rankings, since it is not a state.
+D.C.'s rank does not affect other states' rankings, since it is not a state.
 The D.C. rank is only for reference purposes.

 #### Explanation of Data